 When it comes to playing the national anthem before a sporting event, there is no universally correct way to do it.
-Aretha Franklin’s voice made it magical, while others have put us in awe with their rendition of “The Star-Spangled Banner.”
-All of them are powerful, but there might not be one more touching than this version during Memorial Day weekend.
+Whitney Houston’s version was incredible, while others have put us in awe with their rendition of “The Star-Spangled Banner.”
+All of them are powerful, but there might not be one more touching than this version during Memorial Day weekend in 2019.

 It’s time for everyone to meet Pete Dupre.
 He’s a 96-year-old World War II veteran, and he’s incredible at the harmonica.
 And on a special weekend where Americans honor our service members in the military, especially those who have made the ultimate sacrifice, Dupre gave us a performance of a lifetime at Red Bull Arena in Harrison, New Jersey.